 About DM Cruelty

 Over the years I’ve played with quite a few DMs in different games.
-Some where good, some were bad, and some were cruel.
-I’m more free form when I run a game.
+Some were good, some were bad, and some were cruel.
+I’m more freeform when I run a game.
 I have a couple of things that may or may not happen, but I’m ready to just go off on the fly.
-The reason I run games this way is that most the DMs I have played with have taught me that the game is an adversarial process and not a collaborative one.
+The reason I run games this way is that most of the DMs I have played with have taught me that the game is an adversarial process and not a collaborative one.

 The Laser From Orbit